-Shom Sen is Asia Society's current Jack Wadsworth Fellow.
-During his fellowship, Mr. Sen will focus on global trade policy and food innovation and food security issues.
+Shom Sen was Asia Society’s first Jack Wadsworth Fellow.
+During his fellowship, Mr. Sen focused on global trade policy and food innovation and food security issues.

 Before coming to the Asia Society in January 2014, Mr. Sen served as Assistant Deputy Minister at the Ministry of International Trade in the Province of British Columbia (B.C.).
 Under his leadership, the Division achieved key milestones including developing a strategic plan integrating geographic and sector strategies, obtaining treasury board funding for an expanded trade and investment program, progressing major milestones such as B.C.’s contribution to the conclusion of the Canada-EU trade agreement, doubling B.C.’s presence overseas, and attracting significant investments to the Province, including strategic investments such as Daimler.